IgniteUI/indigo-design-docfx/en/components/button-group.md

 ## Buttons Amount

-In Sketch, the Button Group uses a smart layout allowing it to adjust accordingly when you choose the exact amount of buttons you need and hide the extra ones by setting them to ~No Symbol from the options panel.
-In Adobe XD you have to delete the unused layers instead, and the layout will adjust through the use of stacks.
+In Sketch, the Button Group uses a smart layout allowing it to adjust accordingly when you choose the exact amount of buttons you need and hide the extra ones by setting them to ~No Symbol from the overrides panel.
+In Adobe XD you can achieve the same by deleting the unnecessary layers with buttons, which will automatically adjust the layout for you.

 <img class="responsive-img" src="../images/button-group_amount.png" srcset="../images/button-group_amount@2x.png 2x" />